Extending fibrations on knot complements to ribbon disk complements: Abstract

 \section{Abstract}

-We show that if $K$ is a fibered ribbon knot in $S^3=\boundary B^4$ bounding ribbon disk $D$, then with a transversality condition the fibration on $S^3\setminus\nu(K)$ extends to a fibration of $B^4\setminus\nu(D)$.
+We show that if $K$ is a fibered ribbon knot in $S^3=\boundary B^4$ bounding a ribbon disk $D$, then given an extra transversality condition the fibration on $S^3\setminus\nu(K)$ extends to a fibration of $B^4\setminus\nu(D)$.
 This partially answers a question of Casson and Gordon.
 In particular, we show the fibration always extends when $D$ has exactly two local minima.
 More generally, we construct movies of singular fibrations on $4$-manifolds and describe a sufficient property of a movie to imply the underlying $4$-manifold is fibered over $S^1$.